surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 4.20.0-dev.1 =

+(2019/01/14) Optimized the checking of updates when an Authentication ID is changed (Pro version).

 = 4.19.0 =

 (2019/01/13) Updated the default term description strings.
 Improved cell spacing in the Add-ons and Licenses settings pages.
 Renamed and added new archive title / description filters.

-= 4.18.4 =

-(2019/01/09) Added the Schema type https://health-lifesci.schema.org/MedicalEntity and it's sub-types.